Reasonably reasoning AI agents can avoid game-theoretic failures in zero-shot, provably: Experiments

 The non-trivial cooperative Nash equilibrium (pure): $(J,J)$ and $(F,F)$.
 One non-trivial cooperative Nash equilibrium is both of them sticking to one action: \begin{itemize}[leftmargin=*] \item Play $J$ after every history (outcome $(J,J)$ every period). \item Play $F$ after every history (outcome $(F,F)$ every period). \end{itemize} Such a non-trivial cooperative Nash equilibrium is particularly plausible when a monetary transfer underlies the game.
 Another non-trivial cooperative Nash equilibrium is turn-taking: \begin{itemize}[leftmargin=*] \item Play $(J,J)$ in odd periods and $(F,F)$ in even periods. \item After any history, continue the same odd/even phase convention. \end{itemize} \paragraph{(2) Prisoner's Dilemma (PD; social dilemma).} Actions each period: $J$ or $F$.
 Per-period payoff matrix (Player 1, Player 2):

 One-shot stage-game Nash equilibrium: $(F,F)$.
 A baseline pure Nash equilibrium of the repeated game is stationary play of $(F,F)$ after every history.
-A nontrivial cooperative Nash equilibrium (grim-trigger cooperation) is: \begin{itemize}[leftmargin=*] \item Cooperative phase: play $(J,J)$ every period. \item If any player ever plays $F$, switch forever to $(F,F)$. \end{itemize}
+A nontrivial cooperative benchmark strategy profile used in the empirical PS-BR implementation is a contrite finite-punishment rule: \begin{itemize}[leftmargin=*] \item Cooperative phase: play $(J,J)$ every period. \item If a player chooses $J$ while the opponent chooses $F$, the exploited player switches to $F$ for three rounds and then returns to $J$. \item A player who previously chose $F$ against $J$ does not counter-retaliate during the opponent's three-round retaliation window; after that window ends, both players return to $(J,J)$. \end{itemize}

 \paragraph{(3) Promo \citep[Appendix \ref{appssec:promo}]{lal1990price}} Actions each period: $R$ (Regular), $P$ (Promotion), or $Z$ (price-war punishment).
 Per-period payoff matrix (Player 1, Player 2):